-Corpus Christi is home to the London Shrine of Our Lady of Walsingham.
-The Shrine Chapel was redesigned as part of the restoration of the church under the parish priest, Fr.
+The Lady Chapel at Corpus Christi is dedicated to Our Lady of Walsingham.
+This shrine Chapel was redesigned as part of the restoration of the church under the parish priest, Fr.
 Alan Robinson, together with the architect, Anthony Delarue.
 The design is based on the Holy House of Loreto.

 The message of Walsingham links directly to this church as a Shrine of the Blessed Sacrament.
 When Our Lady appeared to Richeldis de Faverches and asked her to build the Holy House, She was pointing us to the Truths of the Incarnation.
 And so it is truly fitting that the Holy House, where Our Lady received the Archangel Gabriel at the Annunication, becomes very much a part of the Shrine to Our Eucharistic Lord.
 That same child who became incarnate at Nazareth, comes down to our Altars every day at Mass under the forms of Bread and Wine in the Blessed Sacrament.

 On Thursday 3rd September 2015, Bishop Alan Hopes, the bishop of East Anglia, came to celebrate Mass and to bless the new statue of Our Lady of Walsingham, which was carved specially for the chapel by Stuflesser in Italy.